Martin Kitchen

 Kitchen was educated at Magdalen College, Oxford, and the School of Slavonic and East European Studies at the University of London.

 Now Professor Emeritus of history at Simon Fraser University, Kitchen started teaching in 1966.
 He also taught at the Cambridge Group for Population Studies (Cambridge University).

 Throughout his career, Kitchen has served in several editorial boards such as the International History Review, the Canadian Journal of History / Annales canadiennes d'histoire and International Affairs.
-Kitchen's work has been translated into French, German, Polish, Portuguese, Spanish, Korean and Chinese.
+Kitchen's work has been translated into French, German, Polish, Portuguese, Spanish and Chinese.

 Fellowships and awards

 Kitchen is a Fellow of the Royal Society of Canada and the Royal Historical Society.
 In 1978, he was awarded the Moncado Prize of The Society for Military History.
 In 1983-84, he received the Simon Fraser University Research Professor award.